wartoshika/wow-QhunCore/readme.md

 # QhunCore

 Yet another World of Warcraft library addon.
 I am developing this library with the focus on modularity, generics and performance.
+Another aim was to use an understandable object orientated code pattern to improve readability and modularity.
 The memory footprint of the QhunCore addon is very small.

 Happy coding!